- Light and spacious detached three bedroom family house.

 - Located at the end of a quiet cul-de-sac.

-- Within east access of schools, shops and mainline railway station.
+- Within easy access of schools, shops and mainline railway station.

 - Garage and off road parking.